pimotte/nomic/README.md

 - At the time the Transfer is accepted, the Sender still has a point score of at least `x` points, so that transferring the `x` points will result in a point score of at least 0 for the Sender.

-Pull Requests that outline a valid Transfer need not be voted on and can be merged by the Receiver immediately, regardless of what other rules may state about this.
+Pull Requests that outline a valid Transfer need not be voted on.

 Pull Requests that ouline a valid Transfer can in all other aspects be regarded as non rule-change Pull Requests.